GabrieleSocrate/Text-Mining-/README.md

 - Ensure that all project scripts have been executed before launching the dashboard.
 - Verify that all required files are correctly positioned in their respective directories.
 - Missing files may result in incomplete visualizations or runtime errors.

+### Attention
-- The RAG component is configured to use the following default model:
+The RAG component is configured to use the following default model:
 ```python
 OLLAMA_MODEL = "llama3.1:8b"
 ````